100 Great Reasons to Visit Cape Town

 10. SUP – along the canals of the V&A Waterfront.

-Coastal Drive View
+Coastal Drive View of Hout Bay from Chapman's Peak

 Coastal Drive

-Hiking Hotspot
+Cape Town is a Hiking Hotspot

-1. Lion’s Head – is the distinct slope next to Table Mountain and one of the best hikes for views.
+1. Lion’s Headis the distinct slope next to Table Mountain and one of the best hikes for views.

-2. Platteklip Gorge – is just as popular but not as easy as the route is quite steep and a part of the trail to summit Table mountain.
+2. Platteklip Gorgeis just as popular but not as easy as the route is quite steep and a part of the trail to summit Table Mountain.

-3. The Pipe Track – was developed to service a pipeline in the 19th-century so it is historical and beautiful.
+3. The Pipe Track – was developed to service a pipeline in the 19th century so it is historical and beautiful.

 4. Maclear’s Beacon – the highest point on Table Mountain.